bradford-smith94/informant/README.md

 ## Installation

 You can install from my [AUR package](https://aur.archlinux.org/packages/informant/).
+In case anyone wants to use Github to create issues or contribute to the AUR package I have also [mirrored the PKGBUILD](https://github.com/bradford-smith94/informant-PKGBUILD).

 Requirements are in `requirements.txt`.
 If you want to install it manually.
+**NOTE:** The provided pip requirements likely won't be as up to date as the Arch packages that AUR-installed informant will depend on, so your mileage may vary if you take this approach.

 On the first run informant assumes that you have not read any of the most recent news items.
 Use the `informant read` command specified below to mark items as read.